 If we talk about the cache, this is the thing that puts question marks on this product.
-The company hasn’t revealed where the SSD comes with a DRAM-Cache or not.
+The company hasn’t revealed whether the SSD comes with a DRAM-Cache or not.
 But, it is basically a DRAM-Less SSD.
 The configurations are Single-core, 2-ch, 8-CE/ch.

-But, it is now cleared that the CS900 one is a DRAM-Less SSD.
+But, it is now clear that the CS900 one is a DRAM-Less SSD.
 But, it does use its 32GB of SRAM which is combined just with its Phison S11 controller chip.
 However, the speed and random 4K speed is great as compared to the other DRAM-Less SSDs.

 Being a DRAM-Less SSD, you can expect it to work a little bit poorly when it comes to huge data reading or writing when the storage capacity is full.
 And, that is what we have seen in our testing.
-The PNY CS900 does great when the storage is empty and the files we are transferring are of low size.
+The PNY CS900 does great when the storage is empty and the files we are transferring are of a low size.

 But, when it comes to the huge files, the read/write operations start to become slow.
 However, if you are a normal user who wants to improve the OS booting times and software opening times, this SSD is more than enough for you.
-Let’s see how well it performs when it comes to the real-time usage.
+Let’s see how well it performs when it comes to real-time usage.